There are many ways to implement Z_RLE. The simplest approach that does not impact performance and makes use of the existing code, is the following:

 don't seem to matter nowadays; apparently, even the palmtops are running Java

-inside, without problems.
+with java.util.zip inside, without problems.